 The iSi Steel Soda Siphon was a fun tool to test.
 We liked the stainless steel bottle; it's heavy, durable, and substantial.
 This would be an outstanding bar tender's tool or a cocktail enthusiast's party trick, as it can shoot pressurized carbonated water out when squeezing the trigger.
 It has an attractive design and quickly carbonates cold water while taking up virtually no counter space, as it can fit in a cupboard or even a drawer.
 The soda siphon is also a versatile tool; it carbonates water well, and lightly carbonated wine.
 We were even able to leave the siphon in the refrigerator overnight with the liquid, and it held carbonation.
 The liquid in the soda siphon needs to be cold to work well, so keep refrigerated water around to refill the bottle.

 The Sparkel Beverage System dazzles in so many ways.
-It's an electric machine, and offers light-up buttons and chimes when the carbonation process is finished.
-It also features the versatility to carbonate a wide variety of beverages.
+This electric machine features light-up buttons and chimes when the carbonation process is finished.
+It also boasts the ability to carbonate a wide variety of beverages.
 In testing, we carbonated water and juice.
 We found the carbonation of water to be comparable to other models, while the juice had lighter carbonation; all this without using CO2 cartridges!
 It uses carbonation packets with Citric Acid and Sodium Bicarbonate to cause a reaction, and that creates CO2 and injects it into the Sparkel bottle and pressurizes it until it reaches the selected level of carbonation.
-It is easy to select the level of carbonation wanted, based on the 1-5 button options on the front of the machine.
+It is easy to select the desired level of carbonation with the 1-5 button options on the front of the machine.

 The Sudaba portable model cannot modify or control the level of carbonation and has just one bottle.
 Similar to the iSi Soda Siphon, the bottle is an essential part of the carbonation process; if it came with two bottles, you could carbonate more than one thing at a time.
 This model also uses the single-use 8g CO2 cartridges that can pile up if used regularly.
 This portable option would be good for someone looking to make occasional sparkling beverages and who would enjoy being able to carbonate a variety of liquids.